 Now let’s change the scenario and show how it would look differently if your ultimate dream was to run a market garden with draft horses.
 Obviously in this case, gardening is the first skill you will need.
 But more importantly, notice that, in this scenario, working with horses suddenly becomes a high-priority skill to obtain, while cheesemaking becomes a distraction.

 You can do anything, but you can’t do everything.
-That’s exactly why the country living adventure starts with planning a vision.
+That is exactly why the country living adventure starts with planning a vision.
 Now let it guide you.

 But What About Hobbies?

-For this reason, it is important to learn skills that are fun, even if they aren’t tremendously important.
+For this reason, it is important to learn skills that are enjoyable, even if they are not tremendously important.
 Hopefully your work is fulfilling and brings you pleasure.
-But hopefully your vision also includes a few projects just for enjoyment.
+But hopefully your vision also includes a few projects for enjoyment.
 For the sake of staying balanced, please allow yourself to do something just for fun, whether that is hunting for fossils or learning a musical instrument.

 The key is to manage your time wisely.
-Maybe tuck in half an hour in the evening when the work is done.
+Maybe tuck in half an hour in the evening when the work is done to devote to your hobby.
 Maybe allow yourself a little extra time one day a week to indulge your avocation.
 This time will pay off by increasing your enjoyment, leaving you refreshed and more productive overall.

 Much of the advice we have shared about embarking on a country living adventure in general applies to specific skills.
 In particular, you will want to do some learning in advance, and then dig in, perhaps with the aid of a handy checklist.

 So what are some of the most important skills to learn?
 Obviously those that fit your vision, as already mentioned.

 However, a few country living skills stand out as applying to nearly every situation: